-Upon successful completion of the program, graduates receive a professional certificate in Crime and Intelligence Analysis from Sacramento State, as well as from the Association of Law Enforcement Intelligence Units (LEIU).

-They may also receive "Onthe -job" training through a 400hour practicum/internship with a law enforcement agency.
+Upon successful completion of the program, graduates receive a professional certificate in Crime and Intelligence Analysis from Sacramento State, and may also receive "On-the-job" training through a 400- hour practicum/internship with a law enforcement agency.

 Completion of these courses may also help to meet the requirements of, or earn qualifying points towards, IACA and IALEA certifications.